Even a rain shower can fill a container with enough water for a child to drown in.

 Make sure any life jackets or floating aids are in good condition, are the right size and are fastened properly.

-Do not let children play or interfere with life saving rings or ring buoys.
-Damaging or tangling them may mean they can't be used when needed to help someone else.
+Do not let children play or interfere with life-saving rings or ring buoys.
+Damaging or tangling them may mean they cannot be used when needed to help someone else.